Templari Cattolici d'Italia

 The Templari Cattolici d'Italia (Catholic Templars of Italy) is an organization laying claim to be successors to the Knights Templar, after the Templars denunciation on March 22, 1312, by the papal bull, Vox in excelso, issued by Pope Clement V. The Catholic Templars of Italy are a private association of Catholics established according to canons 215/216 – Titulus I, de omnium christifidelium obligationibus et iuribus; can. from 321 to 326 – Titulus V, Caput III, de christifidelium consociationibus privatis of the Code of Canon Law.

 History

 The association comes to life at the beginning of the 21st century, starting from Northern Italy, and the headquarters are in the province of Parma at the church of Santa Maria Maddalena in the locality of Toccalmatto di Fontanellato.
 The previous location was in Verona at the church of San Fermo Maggiore.

 Since 2012 the Catholic Templars of Italy have begun to obtain local recognition of consensus in various Italian dioceses.
 It has received authorization to operate through diocesan recognition by at least seven bishops of large Italian cities, including Verona, Naples, Ascoli Piceno and others.
 The order is often welcomed at the Vatican and have been a part of important events such as the "consecration of the world to the Immaculate Heart of Mary... [and] the voluntary service during the Extraordinary Jubilee of Mercy of 2016 and the Spiritual Retreat of 2018."

+The organisation was dissolved by decision of Mgr Giuseppe Zenti of 2 February 2022.